saivamsi-github/loopme-ios-sdk/README.md

 ## What's new ##
 **v6.3.0**

-- Added MOAT SDK viewability management
+- Added MOAT SDK viewability measurement support for Native and Rich Media ads
 - LoopMeSDK project changed to .framework template

 Please view the [changelog](CHANGELOG.md) for details.